Target365/sdk-for-php/USERGUIDE.md

 ```

 ## Payment transactions
+If your service requires a minimum age of the End User, each payment transaction should be defined with minimum age.
+Both StrexTransaction and OutMessage have a property named “Age”.
+If not set or present in the request, there is no age limit.

 ### Create a Strex payment transaction
 This example creates a 1 NOK Strex payment transaction that the end user will confirm by replying "OK" to an SMS from Strex.